Xiaohong-Deng/books_code/notes/Map fixtures directory for Jasmine suite.md

 `jasmine-rails` doesn't support fixtures.
 It recommend [jasmine-fixture](https://github.com/searls/jasmine-fixture).
 It provides syntax for loading fixtures that is different from `jasmine-jquery`.
 So in order to use it you need to rewrite part of your tests first.
 So much for loading fixtures while testing in CLI using `jasmine-rails`.

 After you did all the settings for `jasmine-rails` and `jasmine-jquery-rails`, without removing the two gems, you can add `gem jasmine` and run `rake jasmine:install`.
-Then either you run `rake jasmine` and visit `localhost:8888` or run `rake jasmine:ci` to run the tests in the CLI, the tests will be run smoothly, all the matchers from `jasmine-jquery` and fixtures.
+Then either you run `rake jasmine` and visit `localhost:8888` or run `rake jasmine:ci` to run the tests in the CLI, the tests will be run smoothly, regarding all the matchers from `jasmine-jquery` and fixtures.

-After poking around in the relavent files, I found that `gem jasmine` load fixtures perfectly fine without the routes hacking, no matter from a browser or CLI.
+After poking around in the relavent files, I found that `gem jasmine` load fixtures perfectly fine without the route hacking, no matter from a browser or CLI.
 But even in CLI from the message shown I think it relies on `jasmine-jquery-rails` through asset pipeline by firing up a server.